CJDevWorks/cpp-notes/inline_const_static/static-const-and-integral-members.md

 std::string Foo::foo = "hehe";

-However, if the static member is CONST and INT, you can define it inside the scope of the class:
+However, if the static member is CONST and INT, you can define it inside the scope of the class - unless you are taking address.

 class Foo
  {